The liver weighs about 3 pounds and is the largest solid organ in the body. It performs many important functions, such as:

-Chronic viral infections of the liver (hepatitis types B, C, and D; Hepatitis D is extremely rare)
+- Chronic viral infections of the liver (hepatitis types B, C, and D; Hepatitis D is extremely rare)

-Blockage of the bile duct, which carries bile formed in the liver to the intestines, where it helps in the digestion of fats; in babies, this can be caused by biliary atresia in which bile ducts are absent or damaged, causing bile to back up in the liver.
-In adults, bile ducts may become inflamed, blocked, or scarred, due to another liver disease called primary biliary cirrhosis.
+- Blockage of the bile duct, which carries bile formed in the liver to the intestines, where it helps in the digestion of fats; in babies, this can be caused by biliary atresia in which bile ducts are absent or damaged, causing bile to back up in the liver.
+In adults, bile ducts may become inflamed, blocked, or scarred, due to another liver disease called primary biliary cholangitis.

-Repeated bouts of heart failure with fluid backing up into the liver
+- Repeated bouts of heart failure with fluid backing up into the liver

-Diseases caused by abnormal liver function, such as hemochromatosis, a condition in which excessive iron is absorbed and deposited into the liver and other organs, and Wilson's disease, caused by the abnormal storage of copper in the liver
+- Diseases caused by abnormal liver function, such as hemochromatosis, a condition in which excessive iron is absorbed and deposited into the liver and other organs, and Wilson's disease, caused by the abnormal storage of copper in the liver